 Saute: In a heavy bottom pan, heat oil or water over medium heat, saute the onion for 7 minutes, add the garlic and cook 1 minute more.

-Add remaining ingredients: Add the tomatoes, basil, pinch of salt and pepper, and water.
+Add remaining ingredients: Add the tomatoes, basil, oregano, pinch of salt and pepper, and broth.

 Simmer: Bring the chunky soup to a boil, cover, reduce heat and simmer for 15 minutes.

 Puree: Once soup is done, let rest for 10 minutes to cool.
 Using an immersion blender or cup blender, puree the soup until desired consistency.
 Season with more salt & pepper as needed.
+If soup seems bland, it needs more salt.
 Stir in a couple tablespoons of vegan cream if you like.

 Serve: Serve with a drizzle of vegan cream, basil and fresh cracked pepper.
 For a little heat, add a pinch of red pepper flakes.
 Pair with homemade Artisan Bread or soft and chewy Vegan Naan for soaking up the juices.